SEARCH ENGINE OPTIMIZATION: Definition

-SEO refers to the process of optimizing a website to make it appear in search engine results when consumers look for any information, products or services.
-By making your website relevant, trustworthy and user-friendly, SEO tends to increase organic traffic on your website.
+Search Engine Optimization refers to the process of optimizing a website to make it appear in search engine results when consumers look for any information, products or services.
+By making your website relevant, trustworthy and user-friendly, Search Engine Optimization tends to increase organic traffic on your website.

 It works through three main components:

-- On-page SEO optimizes your website’s content using keywords, delivering useful information, and making content easy to read.
+- On-page Search Engine Optimization optimizes your website’s content using keywords, delivering useful information, and making content easy to read.

-- Off-page SEO helps to build website’s authority via backlinks which means links from other credible websites pointing to yours.
+- Off-page Search Engine Optimization helps to build website’s authority via backlinks which means links from other credible websites pointing to yours.
 This generates confidence that your content is meaningful.

-- Technical SEO checks the working of your website so that its easy for search engines to crawl and index.
+- Technical Search Engine Optimization checks the working of your website so that its easy for search engines to crawl and index.
 It includes enhancing page speed, providing mobile-friendliness, fixing broken links and using clean URL structures.

 Let’s look at the role of search intent, crawling and indexing, ranking factors, semantic keywords and user experience signals with some interesting examples to make a better understanding.